 Transportation requirements for H-2B focus on getting international workers to and from the U.S., not daily commutes.
 Required reimbursements:

-Best Practice for Theme Parks and Resorts: Many successful H-2B programs include daily shuttle services as part of their housing package.
+Tip: Many successful H-2B programs include daily shuttle services as part of their housing package.
 While not legally required, this practical support improves worker satisfaction, reduces tardiness, and prevents transportation-related job abandonment.

 Wage and Hour Violations